Privacy Policy

 - No browsing history or web activity tracking

-- No analytics, telemetry, or usage statistics
+- No analytics, telemetry, or usage statistics about your research work

 - No cookies or tracking pixels